hangga/blog/_pages/about.md

 ### Hi there 👋
 I’m a passionate Software Engineer from Indonesia with experience since 2008.

-Has a bachelor's degree in Mathematics and loves Science and Computers.
+Has a bachelor's degree in Mathematics

+Loves Science and Computers.

 Working on Java and Kotlin to develop Liveness Detection SDK.